-Prerequisite or corequisite: EDU 200, ENG 101-102, and intended major in elementary education.
-Oral and written communication, creativity, usage, spelling and handwriting considered in relation to child development, the learning process, and environmental influences.
+Prerequisites: EDU 200; ENG 101-102, and intended major in elementary education.
+Oral and written communication, creativity, usage, spelling, and handwriting considered in relation to child development, the learning process, and environmental influences.
 Observation in schools required.

-204 Teaching Art in the Elementary School (4)
+204 Teaching Art in the Elementary School (2)

 Selection, organization, guidance, and evaluation of art activities.
 Laboratory experiences with materials and methods.
-40 observation/participation hours.